flutter/website/src/content/cookbook/architecture/command.md

 If the `running` state is `true`, the command cannot begin executing again.
 This prevents users from triggering a command multiple times by pressing a button rapidly.

-The command’s `execute()` method also captures any thrown `Exceptions` by the action implementation automatically and exposes them in the `error` state.
+The command’s `execute()` method captures any thrown `Exceptions` automatically and exposes them in the `error` state.

-The following is what a command class might look like.
-It’s been simplified for demo purposes.
+The following code shows a sample `Command` class that has been simplified for demo purposes.
 You can see a full implementation at the end of this page.

 <?code-excerpt "lib/main.dart (Command)"?>